Arithmetic geometry of toric varieties. Metrics, measures and heights: Global heights of toric varieties

 \begin{defn} Let $Y$ be a $d$-dimensional cycle of $X_{\Sigma }$.
 The \emph{toric height} of $Y$ with respect to $\ov L_{0},\dots, \ov L_{d}$ is

 where $\htor_{v}$ denotes the local toric height of $Y_{v}$. \end{defn}

-\begin{rem} Definition \ref{def:67} makes sense because the condition of the metrics being adelic imply that only a finite number of terms in the sum are non-zero.
-Moreover, the value of the toric height depends on the toric structure of the involved line bundle, but its class in $\R/\!\df(\K^{\times})$ does not. \end{rem} \begin{rem} In general, the toric height is not a global height in the sense of Definition \ref{def:61}.
-It is the difference between the global height with respect to the given metric and the global height with respect to the canonical metric.
-Nevertheless, the next result shows that the global height of the closure of an orbit or of a toric subvariety agrees with the toric height defined above. \end{rem}
+\begin{rem} Definition \ref{def:67} makes sense because the condition of the metrics being adelic imply that only a finite number of terms in the sum are nonzero.
+Moreover, the value of the toric height depends on the toric structure of the involved line bundle, but its class in $\R/\!\df(\K^{\times})$ does not. \end{rem}

+\begin{rem} In general, the toric height is not a global height in the sense of Definition \ref{def:61}.
+When the $d$-dimensional cycle $Y$ is integrable with respect to $\ov L_{0}^{\can},\dots, \ov L_{d}^{\can}$ (Definition \ref{def:47}), then it is also integrable with respect to $\ov L_{0},\dots, \ov L_{d}$ and

+Observe also that, by Proposition \ref{prop:29} and Theorem \ref{thm:23}, when $\K$ is a global field, all cycles are integrable with respect to line bundles with DSP adelic toric metrics. \end{rem}

+The next result shows that the closure of an orbit or a toric subvariety is always integrable, even if the adelic field is not a global field, and that its global height agrees with its toric height.

 \begin{prop} With notations as above, let $Y$ be either the closure of an orbit or a toric subvariety.
-Then $Y$ is integrable with respect to $\ov L_{0},\dots, \ov L_{d}$ in the sense of Definition \ref{def:47}.
+Then $Y$ is integrable with respect to $\ov L_{0},\dots, \ov L_{d}$.
 Moreover, its global height is given by

 \end{prop}